-That said, the best cat food for allergies is often good for cats with food intolerances, too, since they’re generally made with higher quality ingredients.
-So if you notice any of the above signs, it may be worth looking into switching up your pet’s food.
+That said, the best hypoallergenic cat food is often good for cats with food intolerance, too, since they're generally made with higher quality ingredients.
+So if you notice any of the above signs, it may be worth looking into switching up your pet's food.

 Identifying and Treating Your Cat’s Allergy

 So, let's say your cat does scratch a lot and has itchy irritated skin.
 She get's ear infections a lot and snores in her sleep.
 Sure, it may sound cute—but it could indicate a big problem!

 Now comes the challenge of figuring out what's causing her allergy.
 Is it dairy?
 Soy?
 Gluten?
 Something else?
 Sometimes protein in eggs, fish, or even beef can cause an allergy in cats.